 - on-farm technical assistance

-Apprentices train full-time at one of four host farms: City Farm, Foggy Notion Farm, Pat’s Pastured and Sidewalk Ends Farm.
+Apprentices for the 2019 season will train full-time at one of five host farms: City Farm, Moor Food and Red Planet are primarily vegetable growing operations, while Pat’s Pastured and Wild Harmony raise livestock.
 The apprentice program combines in-depth farm skills from farm mentors with tours, classes and network-building opportunities.
 Apprentices complete the program with not only technical skills, but a broader understanding of farm conditions and connections to resources needed to begin a farming career.
 They develop an education plan with their host farmers and participate in SCLT’s beginning farmer training program.

 Apprentices also make connections with local agencies and businesses to help them grow their networks in the farming community, including meeting USDA staff and extension specialists.

-For the latest information about our Farm Apprenticeship program, please contact Maggie at 401-273-9419, ext.
-104, or e-mail her at email@example.com
+For the latest about our Farm Apprenticeship Program, please contact Sebastian at 401-273-9419, ext.
+105, or email him at email@example.com